VolcanicArts/vrcosc.com/docs/V2/SDK/chatbox.md

 :::info

-You can use a lookup of `Default` and a display name of `Default` to force VRCOSC to not show the display name.
+You can use a display name of `Default` to force VRCOSC to not show the display name.
 This is best used when you only need a single state.

 :::